 -

-CB1 receptors: These occur mainly in the CNS, but also in the periphery such as gastrointestinal tract, fat cells, postganglionic neurons of the autonomic nervous system.
-Their activation acts Gi/o-mediated inhibition of adenylcylcase, opening of K+ channels and closure of neuronal Ca2+ channels.
+CB1 receptors: These are mainly found in the CNS, but also in the periphery such as the gastrointestinal tract, fat cells and postganglionic neurons of the autonomic nervous system.
+Their activation acts Gi/o-mediated inhibition of adenylcylcase, opening of K+ channels and closing of neuronal Ca2+ channels.
 CB1 receptors also appear to play a role in the regulation of food intake and energy metabolism.

 -